eoscostarica/guide.eoscostarica.io/docs/tutorials/private-network-installation.md

 txn-reference-block-lag = 0

 # BLOCK PRODUCER
-producer-name = producer1
+producer-name = producer1 # CHANGE THIS ACCORDING TO THE NODE

 # PEERING NETWORK
-p2p-server-address =  producer1:9876     # change according to directory
+p2p-server-address =  PRODUCER1_IP:9876     # CHANGE THIS ACCORDING TO THE NODE IP
 p2p-listen-endpoint = 0.0.0.0:9876
 p2p-max-nodes-per-host = 150
 max-clients = 150